propppctl(1) ProL2TP Manual propppctl(1)

 ipv6cp-accept-local

-cal IPv6 interface identifier, even if the local IPv6 interface
+local IPv6 interface identifier, even if the local IPv6

 ipv6cp-max-configure n